These are the top 10 richest people in the world right now

-That said, when it comes to the crème de la crème of the richest people in the world, nothing less than US $ 96.8 billion (Rs 7,51,363 crore), currently the net worth of American businessman Steve Magnate, will do.
+That said, when it comes to the crème de la crème of the richest people in the world, nothing less than US $ 96.8 billion, currently the net worth of American businessman Steve Magnate, will do.
 Tapping into a diverse set of avenues, from technology to fashion, these top 10 multibillionaires have stayed firm on Bloomberg’s billionaire index, which gets updated at the end of every trading day in New York.

+Here’s a list of the top 10 richest people in the world.

 The top 10 richest people in the world, as of June 2022